Estate Planning for Digital Assets

 If you keep all your passwords in a password program, then list what that program is, where it is located, and the master password to the program.
 List the passwords separately, in case something goes wrong with the software.
 The password program may provide an option to print all the passwords.

-What Rights Do You Have in Regard to Your Digital Assets?
+What Rights Do You Have Regarding Your Digital Assets?

 Access to most online digital assets requires login credentials, which should be stored securely somewhere, but they should never be left in a will or trust document.
 Instead, inform the personal representative for your estate or a close family member, someone that you can trust, about the location of this document.
-Additional information will also need to be provided: automatic payments from bank accounts, including connected accounts such as PayPal accounts and checking accounts, and automatic payments from credit cards.
+Additional information also needed: automatic payments from bank accounts, including connected accounts such as PayPal accounts and checking accounts, and automatic payments from credit cards.
 These accounts must be closed at your death.
-Therefore, the executor of your estate would need to have passwords to effectively manage these accounts, or even to know about them.
-Some online providers may close accounts automatically if they are dormant.
+Therefore, the executor of your estate must have your passwords to effectively manage these accounts, or even to know about them.
+Some online providers may automatically close dormant accounts.

 Most websites are governed by their Terms of Service.
 One thing to note about the terms of service is whether there is a provision that specifies what happens after the death of the account owner.
 If not, most terms of service stipulate that the rights to the online asset are nontransferable.
-Although you could provide your heirs with login information, it probably would not be legal or it would be a violation of the terms of service.
+Although you could provide your heirs with login information, it may not be legal or it would violate the terms of service.
 If your heirs live with you, then find out if there is a sharing provision for your family.

 Social media websites generally have different policies regarding the death of an account owner.
 For instance, Facebook and Instagram allow the account to be deleted or to have your timeline to be memorialized once the company receives proof of your death and of the relationship between you and the person giving the instructions.
 Twitter generally does not give others access to a decedent's account, but will delete the account after receiving specific information.
 Twitter, for instance, requires additional information about the deceased, including a copy of the death certificate, and proof of your own identification.